Rene Gonzalez Sehwerert

 Following his conviction, on December 14, 2001 he was sentenced to 15 years of imprisonment on the charges of General Conspiracy and Conspiracy to act as a non- registered foreign agent.

 After the trial, Rene was transferred to a maximum-security prison in Loretto, Pennsylvania, before being moved to McKean Federal Correctional Institution in the same state.
-Later, he was taken to Edgefield FCI in South Carolina, and finally to Marianna FCI, Florida, where he is serving at this moment.
+Later, he was taken to Edgefield FCI in South Carolina, and finally to Marianna FCI, Florida, where he served until Oct.
+7, 2011.

 Despite repeated appeals, Judge Joan Lenard ruled that he must stay in Florida for the next three years under conditions of “supervised release.”